V4Fire/Client/src/components/traits/i-active-items/README.md

 ### [multiple]

-f true, the component supports the multiple active items feature.
+If true, the component supports the multiple active items feature.

 ### [cancelable]

 If set to true, the active item can be canceled by clicking it again.
 By default, if the component is switched to the `multiple` mode, this value is set to `true`, otherwise it is set to `false`.

 ## Fields

 ### [activeStore]

-Store for the active item(s) of the component.
+The component internal active item store.
+If the component is switched to the `multiple` mode, the value is defined as a Set.

 ## Getters